kean/Nuke/README.md

 request.add(processor: filter2)

 Nuke.loadImage(with: request).then { image in
-    // Filters are applied, processed image
+    // do something with a processed image
 }.resume()
 ```